underethsea/pooltogether-v5-node/README.md

 warning: These bots execute financial transactions and can result in a loss.
 Use at your own risk.
 To minimize risk you can keep a lower amount of funds on the wallet being used to send transactions.

-## this is an evolving set of scripts. some improvements to make...

-- More pricing and swap
-- Decimal parsing
-- Better play by play
-- Liquidator logging bug
-- Relay should check that the recent relay actually worked
-- General cleanup
-- Organize prize DB
-- Docs

 # Getting started

 You will need